 Q Can I call my giant courgette a marrow?

 A I can if I want to.
 Marrows and courgettes are both members of the squash family (cucurbit) with just a few horticultural differences.
-Strictly speaking, according to my research, if you want to grow marrows you should choose a thicker skinned variety of courgette designed to grow big and make sure that you are happy to spend most of autumn making chutney!
+Strictly speaking, according to my research, if you want to grow marrows you need to choose the right seeds.
+You should choose a thicker skinned variety of courgette designed to grow big.
+Also, make sure that you are happy to spend most of autumn making chutney!

 Q Can I ripen the last few green tomatoes without the Indian summer that I was expecting?

 A Yes with a banana!
 Put the green toms in a box or jar with a ripe banana and it will release its magic ripening gas to turn your tomatoes red.
 Wouldn't we all go red if we were trapped in a confined place with a banana?